yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 The user also needs to creates a `BucketAccessRequest` (BAR), which references the BR.
 At this point the workflow is the same as above.

 ### Delete
-_Delete_ covers deleting a newly created bucket and revoking access to a bucket.
-A `Bucket` (and thus the contents of the underlying bucket) is not deleted if there is more than one binding (accessor) remaining.
-Once all bindings have been removed **and** the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
+_Delete_ covers deleting a bucket and/or revoking access to a bucket.
+A `Bucket` delete is triggerd by the user deleting their `BucketRequest`.
+A `BucketAccess` removal is triggered by the user deleting their `BucketAccessRequest`.
+A bucket is not deleted if there are any than bindings (accessors).
+Once all bindings have been removed the `Bucket`'s Phase is set to "Released", **and** if the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
 It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bukcet will at least be made unavailable.

-> Note: a `Bucket` cannot be deleted as long as there is one access to that `Bucket`, meaning at least one binding of the `BucketAccess` instance to the `BucketRequest`.
-So deleting a `Bucket` implies also deleting access to that `Bucket`.
-The converse is not true -- a `BucketAccessRequest` can be deleted without deleting the `Bucket`.
+> Note: a brownfield `BucketRequest` is not honored if the associated `Bucket`'s _deleteTimestamp_ is set.

 > Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously.
 The steps should still mostly follow what's outlined below.

 These are the common steps to delete a `Bucket`.
 Note: there are atypical workflows where an admin deletes a `Bucket` or a `BucketAccess` instance which are not described here:
-+ User deletes their `BucketRequest` (BR).
++ User deletes their `BucketRequest` (BR) which "hangs" until finalizers have been removed and the `BucketRequest` can finally be deleted.
-+ User deletes their `BucketAccessRequest` (BAR).
++ User deletes their `BucketAccessRequest` (BAR) which "hangs" until finalizers have been removed and the `BucketAccessRequest` can finally be deleted.
-+ COSI central controller sees the BR.deleteTimestamp set (BR not deleted due to finalizer).
-+ COSI central controller sees the BAR.deleteTimestamp set (BAR not deleted due to finalizer).
++ COSI central controller sees the BR.deleteTimestamp and the BAR.deleteTimestamp set.
 + COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
 + COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer.
++ Sidecar sees the deleteTimestamp set in the `Bucket` and gRPC calls the provisoner's _Delete interface.
 + Sidecar sees the deleteTimestamp set in the BA and gRPC calls the provisoner's _Revoke_ interface.
 + COSI unbinds the BA from the `Bucket`.
 + COSI checks for additional binding references and if there are any we stop at this point.
 The `Bucket`'s deleteTimestamp is set and its Phase is still "Bound", but the driver will not be invoked.
-+ When all the binding references have been removed, COSI sets the `Bucket`'s Phase to "Deleting".
++ When all the binding references have been removed, COSI sets the `Bucket`'s Phase to "Released".
-+ The sidecar sees `Bucket.Phase` = "Deleting" and knows the `Bucket.releasePolicy`.
++ The sidecar sees `Bucket.Phase` = "Released" and knows the `Bucket.releasePolicy`.
-+ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface.
++ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s Phase to "Deleted"
-+ If the release policy is "Retain" then its Phase is set to "Released" and potentially it can be reused.
++ If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
-+ When the sidecar sets the `Bucket`'s Phase to "Deleted", then COSI deletes all the finalizers and the real deletions occur.
++ When the COSI controller sees the `Bucket`'s Phase is "Deleted", it deletes all the finalizers and the real deletions occur.

 ---